AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 ---
 # About the new Adobe Report Builder

 The new Javascript Report Builder Add-in that was initially available only in Customer Journey Analytics is now also being introduced in Adobe Analytics.
-This new version has several advantages:
+This new version has several benefits:

 - Support for Microsoft Excel on Mac, Microsoft Windows, and web browsers
 - Improved user experience